-Ultimate Performance Mode is a power plan in Windows 10 that rolled out with Windows 10 v1803, which is designed for Workstations and aims to optimize the performance of the operating system.
+Ultimate Performance Mode is a power plan in Windows, which is designed for Workstations and aims to optimize the performance of the operating system.
 While it is meant to improve performance, IMO, this is going to help a lot for gamers as well or anyone with any high-intensity task.
-In this guide, we will learn how to enable Ultimate Performance Power Plan in Windows 10.
+In this guide, we will learn how to enable Ultimate Performance Power Plan in Windows 11/10.

 Ultimate Performance Power Plan is available only with PCs with high-end configuration running directly on power, and there is no direct way to enable this for all PCs.
 That said, I will not still recommend this mode for Laptops as it will consume a lot of battery, but if you are sure you want it, you can use it for your best gaming experience.